rclone/rclone/MANUAL.md

       --vfs-cache-mode CacheMode               Cache mode off|minimal|writes|full (default off) --vfs-cache-poll-interval duration       Interval to poll the cache for stale objects. (default 1m0s) --vfs-case-insensitive                   If a file name not found, find a case insensitive match.
+      --vfs-read-ahead SizeSuffix              Extra read ahead over --buffer-size when using cache-mode full.
       --vfs-read-chunk-size SizeSuffix         Read the source objects in chunks. (default 128M) --vfs-read-chunk-size-limit SizeSuffix   If greater than --vfs-read-chunk-size, double the chunk size after each chunk read, until the limit is reached. 'off' is unlimited. (default off)
-      --vfs-read-wait duration                 Time to wait for in-sequence read before seeking. (default 20ms) --vfs-write-wait duration                Time to wait for in-sequence write before giving error. (default 1s) --volname string                         Set the volume name (not supported by all OSes).
+      --vfs-read-wait duration                 Time to wait for in-sequence read before seeking. (default 20ms) --vfs-write-back duration                Time to writeback files after last use when using cache. (default 5s) --vfs-write-wait duration                Time to wait for in-sequence write before giving error. (default 1s) --volname string                         Set the volume name (not supported by all OSes).
       --write-back-cache                       Makes kernel buffer writes before sending them to rclone.
 Without this, writethrough caching is used.